ishikawa-group/vasp_how_to/english/energy_bulk.md

 ### Executing VASP
 * Same with bulk or molecular calculations.

-# Exercise
+## Exercise
-1. Execute Pt bulk calcuation by yourself.
-2. Perform the Si-bulk calculation.
-The cif file can be found in the Materials Project.
-Download it, and convert it to POSCAR.
-3. Perform the Pt surface calculation by yourself.
+1. Perform the Pt surface calculation by yourself.
-4. Compare the Pt bulk and surface calculations, by taking the **energy per Pt atom**.
+2. Perform the Pt bulk calculation, and compare the Pt bulk and surface calculations by taking the **energy per Pt atom**.
 Which is lower (lower is more stable), bulk or surface?